How To Use Median For Budgeting: Easy Step-By-Step

 4. Find the middle number:

-• The median is the value in the middle when the number of values is odd. -> In this case, $400 is the median.
+• The median is simply the value that sits in the middle when you have an odd count of numbers.
+In this example, $400 lands right at that midpoint.

 • Calculate the average of the two middle numbers if your values are even. -> Example: $370, $400, $420, $450 → Median = ($400 + $420) / 2 = $410